Braypolk/spotify-discover-yearly/README.md

 NPM/Yarn package manager
 AWS Account(if you want to deploy it there)

+First thing to do is run `./beginning.sh` file.
+If it doesn't run, run `chmod 755 beginning.sh` and then run ./beginning.sh again.
+This will make sure you have the requirements above, and install some dependencies

 ## Spotify Setup
 1. Sign up for / Log in to [Spotify Dev Account](https://developer.spotify.com/dashboard) with the Spotify account you want to use
 2. Create a new app